edge-servers/immunity-monitoring/README.rst

 Configuration applied
 ~~~~~~~~~~~~~~~~~~~~~

-This check ensures that the `openwisp-config agent <https://github.com/openwisp/openwisp-config/>`_
+This check ensures that the `immunity-config agent <https://github.com/edge-servers/immunity-config/>`_
 is running and applying configuration changes in a timely manner.
 You may choose to disable auto creation of this check by using the
 setting `OPENWISP_MONITORING_AUTO_DEVICE_CONFIG_CHECK <#OPENWISP_MONITORING_AUTO_DEVICE_CONFIG_CHECK>`_.